thegideonjohn/azure-zero-trust-architecture/README.md

 ## Step 4: VNet Peering (Connecting the Networks)

-Let's build the "hallway" between the hub and spoke.
+mpw, let's build the "hallway" between the hub and spoke.

-1. In the Azure search bar, go to your **`hub-vnet`** resource.
+1. In the Azure search bar, go to **`hub-vnet`** resource.
 2. On the left-hand menu, under "Settings," click on **Peerings**.
 3. Click the **+ Add** button.
 4. Fill out the form: